byt3bl33d3r/gcat/README.md

 For this to work you need:
 - A Gmail account (**Use a dedicated account!
 Do not use your personal one!**)
 - Turn on "Allow less secure apps" under the security settings of the account
+- You may also have to enable IMAP in the account settings

 This repo contains two files:
 - ```gcat.py``` a script that's used to enumerate and issue commands to available clients